L-Arturo-Torres-Romero/VehicleModel/README.md

  <img src="./docs/images/trajectory.png" alt="Trajectory" style="width:100%;">

- you can see the internal performance of the lateral an logitudynal dynamics.
+ you can see the internal performance of the lateral and longitudinal dynamics.
   <img src="./docs/images/lateralDyna.png" alt="InternalPerformance" style="width:100%;">